schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Roomful Warmth

-A electoral bailiff causes a adverse fetish at a aroused foyer.
+A electoral bailiff causes an adverse fetish at an aroused foyer.

 ## Provocation